Calbayog Cathedral

-Saints Peter and Paul Cathedral, also known as the Parish of Our Lady's Nativity and commonly known as Calbayog Cathedral, is a Roman Catholic cathedral located in the city of Calbayog, Samar province, Philippines.
+Saints Peter and Paul Cathedral, also known as the Our Lady's Nativity Parish and commonly known as Calbayog Cathedral, is a Roman Catholic cathedral located in the city of Calbayog, Samar province, Philippines.
 It is the seat of the Diocese of Calbayog, a suffragan of the Palo Archdiocese.
 Being the first cathedral designated in Eastern Visayas in 1913, it is considered as the mother church of the region.